kshetline/tubular_util/README.md

 function colorFrom24BitInt(i: number, alpha = 1.0): string;
 ```

-Turn a numerically-encoded RGB color value `i` (in the form 0xRRGGBB) into a CSS color string in the form `'#RRGGBB'`, or, if `alpha` has a non-1 value, a color string in the form `'rgba(r, g, b, alpha)'`, where `r`, `g`, and `b` are the decimal equivalents of `RR`, `GG`, and `BB`
+Turn a numerically encoded RGB color value `i` (in the form 0xRRGGBB) into a CSS color string in the form `'#RRGGBB'`, or, if `alpha` has a non-1 value, a color string in the form `'rgba(r, g, b, alpha)'`, where `r`, `g`, and `b` are the decimal equivalents of `RR`, `GG`, and `BB`

 ```typescript
 function colorFromByteArray(array: number[], offset = 0): string;
 ```

 Use values from `array`, starting at the optional `offset`, to create a CSS color string.
-Values should be in the integer range 0-255, in the order red, green, blue, optionally followed by an integer 0-255 alpha value.
+Values should be in the integer range 0–255, in the order red, green, blue, optionally followed by an integer 0–255 alpha value.

 ```typescript
 function colorFromRGB(r: number, g: number, b: number, alpha = 1.0): string;
 ```

-Return a CSS color string based on integer `r`, `g`, and `b` values from 0-255, and an optional `alpha` value from 0-1.
+Return a CSS color string based on integer `r`, `g`, and `b` values over the range 0–255, and with an optional `alpha` value 0–1.

 ```typescript
 function drawOutlinedText(context: CanvasRenderingContext2D, text: string, x: number, y: number,